matzhedman/project_2/README.md

 # TIC TAC TOE
-This game of TIC TAC TOE is a game built on JavaScript and has a purpose of creating a fun easy going game to challenge a friend.
+Classicals never grow old!
+This is the game TIC TAC TOE - a fun easy going, quite addictive, game for all ages.
+Challenge a friend and find the right strategies to become the winner!
+Good luck!

+This game is built mainly on JavaScript.
+It's responsive and interactive.

+#######
+The purpose of this game is ...
+#######

 ![Responsive view all screens](/assets/images/pp2_responsive.png) Link to live page, click [here!](https://matzhedman.github.io/project_2/)

-## Features
+# Features

 ### Existing features
 #### Landing page